AcquiredSupport/Acquired-SDK-Android/README.md

 ### Integrate With Your Server

-The HPPManager requires some HPP settings which you can get it on acquired dashboard(server side).
+The HPPManager requires some HPP settings which you can get it on acquired dashboard (server side).

 1) **Company ID**: Utilising one of the Acquired HPP server SDKs; company_id is necessary to create an instance of HppSetting which is required for HPPManager.

 2) **Company MID ID**: Using this value the SDK will choose the default template that has been uploaded through the Acquired Dashboard.

-3) **Hash Code**: This parameter is used to encode the requests of HPP, a new hash will be generated , server side will check the validity of the hash and decode the response.
+3) **Hash Code**: This parameter is used to encode the requests of HPP, a new hash will be generated, server side will check the validity of the hash and decode the response.

 ```
 HPPSetting hppSetting = new HPPSetting(211, 1229, "hashcode");